-You also should enable CGroups along with CPU scheduling.
+It is also recommended that you enable CGroups along with CPU scheduling.
 CGroups are used as the isolation mechanism for CPU processes.
-With CGroups strict enforcement activated, each CPU process receives only the resources it requests.
-Without CGroups activated, the DRF scheduler attempts to balance the load, but unpredictable behavior may occur.
+With CGroups strict enforcement turned on, each CPU process gets only the resources it asks for.
+Without CGroups turned on, the DRF scheduler attempts to balance the load, but unpredictable behavior may occur.